 Craig Luebben, 49, an experienced climber, climbing author, and climbing guide from Fort Collins, Colorado was killed yesterday, August 9, after been hit by falling ice on 8,120-foot Mount Torment in Washington’s Cascade Range.

 Craig, a friend and fellow author for FalconGuides, was climbing with Willie Benagas in preparation for an American Mountain Guide Association (AMGA) test for their coveted Alpine Guide certification.
-After the accident, Benagas was able to call rescuers who picked the pair up by helicopter yesterday afternoon.

 2009 has been a rough year for deaths in the climbing community to say the least.
 Our thoughts are with Craig’s friends and family.